ActurialCapital/blocks/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-we also recommend to have a look at 'project-template'.
+we also recommend to have a look at `project-template`.
-> 'project-template' is a template project for scikit-learn compatible extensions.
-It aids development of estimators that can be used in scikit-learn pipelines and (hyper)parameter search, while facilitating testing (including some API compliance), documentation, open source development, packaging, and continuous integration.
+> `project-template` is a template project for `scikit-learn` compatible extensions.
+It aids development of estimators that can be used in `scikit-learn` pipelines and (hyper)parameter search, while facilitating testing (including some API compliance), documentation, open source development, packaging, and continuous integration.

 Refer to the [Official Documentation](https://contrib.scikit-learn.org/project-template) to modify the template for your own scikit-learn contribution.